algosup/2023-2024-project-3-virtual-processor-team-4/documents/technical/technical_specification.md

 ### Virtual Memory

-For our virtual memory we will use a array of char of size 1.610.612.735 bits or 201.326.591 bytes accessible to the user.
+For our virtual memory, we will use an array of char of size 1.610.612.735 bits or 201.326.591 bytes accessible to the user.

 ### Error Handling